For students

 Magical markings

 Mark all your dynamics using different colors.
 Choose colors that represent each dynamic to you.
-This makes the expressive map of the piece visible at a glance.

 #88